 Don’t let Motion Sickness ruin any trip.

 Seriously, nothing ruins a trip like feeling nausea or throwing up.
 Thus, most travelers will go along way to avoid spilling their breakfast overboard.
 But what can you do to avoid getting motion sickness?
 What really works?
 We’ve gathered the 21 best and easiest ways of going traveling without getting motion sick.

 Motion Sickness and Travel Sickness

 When going on a dive, you are told to have a relatively large breakfast in the morning, to keep your strength up throughout your day of diving.
 However, there is nothing worse than listening to this instruction and spending the whole day on the dive boat, either feeling nauseous or vomiting over the side of the boat.

-Whilst some may have no problem at all, statistics show that usually 1 in 3 people suffer with motion sickness or seasickness, when on the move.
+Whilst some may have no problem at all, statistics show that usually 1 in 3 people suffer from motion sickness or seasickness, when on the move.
 Feeling poorly when on a dive boat is one of the worst things any diver can experience and it can hinder your future travel plans as well as your future dives.
-Nausea and travel sickness does not only occur on a boat, it can occur when travelling in a car or on a bus and can generally ruin any great experience.
+Nausea and travel sickness does not only occur on a boat, but it can also occur when traveling in a car or on a bus and can generally ruin any great experience.
 When the symptoms begin, they usually won’t stop until you have your feet firmly on land, however for some, it can last up until the next day.

 What causes motion sickness?